Skip to main content

 Fishing and Hunting

-The fishing season is May through September.
+The fishing season is from May through September.
 Fishing is available on Wednesday, Saturday and Sunday.
 For hunting information, call 619-668-2050 or email lakes@sandiego.gov.

 Fishing rules: (Why are there fishing rules?)